- Download our Moving to South Korea Guide (PDF)

-Almost three quarters of the population uses smartphones.
-In addition to the impressive Internet availability, mobile phones, landline phones and the oft-forgotten postal system are all reliable and affordable in South Korea.
+South Korea could be called the high-speed internet capital of the world.
+Currently, 97.4 percent of the population uses smartphones.
+In addition to the impressive internet availability, mobile phones, landline phones and the oft-forgotten postal system are all reliable and affordable in South Korea.

-The Internet in South Korea
+Internet in South Korea

 Telephones in South Korea